pfinorbi/kubernetes-resume-challenge/README.md

               key: feature_dark_mode
 ```

-After the deployment is updated you should be able to see the new style of your web app.
+After the deployment is updated you should be able to see the new style of the web application.

 ### Scale the application